-Alan Watts (1915-73) was an Americanised British and a disseminator of Oriental thinking in the West.
-In a film shot in 1971, he discusses things that also my book deals and seeks to open up.
-Watts localises the problem to man’s special urge to create concepts and experience the world through them instead of the world itself.
+Alan Watts (1915-73) was an Americanised British disseminator of Oriental thinking in the West.
+In a film shot in 1971, he discusses things that my book deals with and seeks to open up.
+Watts localises the problem to man’s particular urge to create concepts and experience the world through them instead of the world itself.
 As usual, he makes a good point.
-Watts’ specialty is that he knows how to be clear.
+Watts’ speciality is that he knows how to be understandable.
 He avoids complexity and usually explains things thoroughly.
-He understands that mysticism is not an esoteric field for insiders, but each and everyone should be able to understand it.
+He understands that mysticism is not an esoteric field for insiders, but everyone should be able to understand it.

 “Our difficulty is that we have lamentable one-track minds in an infinitely

 many tracked universe.
 We may have to come to the alarming conclusion

 that the universe is smarter than we are.”